MicrosoftDocs/azure-docs/articles/machine-learning/prompt-flow/tools-reference/python-tool.md

 ## How to consume custom connection in Python Tool?

-If you are developing a python tool that requires calling external services with authentication, you can leverage the custom connection in prompt flow.
-This allows you to securely store the access key then retrieve it in your python code.
+If you are developing a python tool that requires calling external services with authentication, you can use the custom connection in prompt flow.
+It allows you to securely store the access key then retrieve it in your python code.

 ### Create a custom connection